Creating Service Records: Template, Sample or Automatic

 • Lost time: Hours bound up monthly are missing from operations.

-The decisive step: the service record is no longer created separately but built from the data that already exists.
+The decisive step: with digital service tracking the service record is no longer created separately but built from the data that already exists.

 When an employee checks in at a site via QR code, the time is documented.
 When they complete a patrol, that is recorded.
 When they report damage, it lands in the system.
 A report builder assembles the record from these building blocks.